 MANKOFF: And I hope people are enjoying them.

-GROSS: (Laughter) No, they're not enjoying them, because it's how about never?
-Yeah.
+GROSS: No, they're not enjoying them, because it's how about never, yeah.

-MANKOFF: But they - and you really don't want to mess with them.
-And it's just not worth it.
+MANKOFF: And you really don't want to mess with them.
+It's just not worth it.
 I think at one time, before the Internet, you sort of could do that.
 But now it's sort of piracy becomes the sincerest form of flattery.

-GROSS: So this cartoon that you reprint with 10 possible captions is two snakes walking side by side.
-And one of them, in the middle of the snake body, has a bulge that looks like two buttocks.
+GROSS: …You reprint the winners.
+So this cartoon that you reprint with 10 possible captions is two snakes walking side by side, and one of them, in the middle of the snake body, has a bulge that looks like two buttocks.

 MANKOFF: Right.
 It means very well-shaped buttocks.